-The following image indicates the location of the display assembly and provides a visual representation of the installation procedure.
+The figure indicates the location of the component and provides a visual representation of the installation procedure.

-- 1. Place the display assembly on a clean and flat surface with the display panel facing up. - 2.
-Slide the palm-rest and keyboard assembly under the display hinges. - 3.
-Press down the display hinges and align the screw holes on the display hinges with the screw holes on the palm-rest and keyboard assembly. - 4.
-Replace the four screws (M2.5x5) that secure the display assembly to the palm-rest and keyboard assembly. - 5.
-Align the display-cable connector on the system board, then firmly press into position.
+- 1. Place the display assembly on a clean and flat surface. - 2.
+Align and slide the palm-rest and keyboard assembly under the display hinges.

+- 3. Press down the display hinges and align the screw holes on the display hinges with the screw holes on the palm-rest and keyboard assembly. - 4.
+Replace the screw (M2.5x3.5) and the two screws (M2.5x5) that secure the left display hinge to the system board. - 5.
+Replace the three screws (M2.5x5) that secure the right display hinge to the system board. - 6.
+Connect the display cable to the system board, close the latch, and adhere the tape that secures the display cable to the system board.

 - 1. Install the base cover. - 2.
-Follow the procedure in after working inside your computer.
+Follow the procedure in After working inside your computer.